SamuelEarl/fanny-pack-ui-old/src/routes/customize.svelte.md

   function downloadTheme() {
     // TODOS:
     // * As I loop through the `value` object in the `selectedTheme`, convert hex values to RGB: hexToRgb("#fbafff");
-    // * Convert the second value in each of the `selectedTheme.value.globalComponentVariables` and `selectedTheme.value.individualComponentVariables` array to a CSS variable reference value: `var(--css-variable-name)` console.log("downloadTheme");
+    // * Convert the second value in each of the `selectedTheme.value.globalComponentColors` and `selectedTheme.value.individualComponentVariables` array to a CSS variable reference value: `var(--css-variable-name)` console.log("downloadTheme");